abhididdigi/abhididdigi.github.io/_posts/2015-01-24-a-tiny-data-reconcilation-engine-in-servicenow.md

 layout: post
 title: A tiny data reconciliation engine in ServiceNow
 tag: servicenow
+---

----Working with CMDB means you will need a very good reconciliation engine to load the data, compare it with already existing information in CMDB.
+Working with CMDB means you will need a very good reconciliation engine to load the data, compare it with already existing information in CMDB.

 I have very minimal domain knowlege of just 1 year, so this is what I would think my top 3 features would be: